Mercury (planet): Research with space probes

 Reaching Mercury from Earth poses significant technical challenges, because it orbits so much closer to the Sun than Earth.
 A Mercury-bound spacecraft launched from Earth must travel over 91 e6km into the Sun's gravitational potential well.
 Mercury has an orbital speed of 47.4 km/s, whereas Earth's orbital speed is 29.8 km/s.
-Therefore, the spacecraft must make a large change in velocity (delta-v) to get to Mercury and then enter orbit, as compared to the delta-v required for, say, Mars planetary missions.
+Therefore, the spacecraft must make a larger change in velocity (delta-v) to get to Mercury and then enter orbit, as compared to the delta-v required for, say, Mars planetary missions.

 The potential energy liberated by moving down the Sun's potential well becomes kinetic energy, requiring a delta-v change to do anything other than pass by Mercury.
 Some portion of this delta-v budget can be provided from a gravity assist during one or more fly-bys of Venus.
 To land safely or enter a stable orbit the spacecraft would rely entirely on rocket motors.
 Aerobraking is ruled out because Mercury has a negligible atmosphere.
 A trip to Mercury requires more rocket fuel than that required to escape the Solar System completely.
 As a result, only three space probes have visited it so far.
 A proposed alternative approach would use a solar sail to attain a Mercury-synchronous orbit around the Sun.